pisagatos/youtube-playlist-sorter/README.md

 After making changes, you'll need to:

 1. Monitor the `npm run watch` output in the terminal to be sure your changes built cleanly
 2. Click the reload icon for the extension in chrome://extensions.
-This will close the Playlist Sorter page.
+This will close the YouTube Tools page.
-3. Click the Playlist Sorter icon in the Chrome extension toolbar area to reopen it
+3. Click the YouTube Tools icon in the Chrome extension toolbar area to reopen it

 ### Extension code